 What personal information we collect

-We limit the information that we collect for use in the media database to that which we think is likely to enable our customers to engage with you in a meaningful and targeted way.
+We limit the information that we collect for use in the Databases to that which we think is likely to enable our customers to engage with you in a meaningful and targeted way.
 The information includes basic information such as your name and contact details, your job title, public social media profiles, areas of interest to you, and possibly some brief biographical information about your career history.